dieseldev/diesel/docs/diesel.rst

 Great, that worked.
 However, we also got an additional line we weren't expecting that diesel itself has logged at the "info" level.
-This raises a problem often encountered in logging systems: we want to be able to modify the behavior of logging as specific parts of the application.
+This raises a problem often encountered in logging systems: we want to be able to modify the behavior of logging in specific parts of the application.

 Fortunately, `diesel` supports the idea of sublogger, which allows you to clone the main log and make a context-specific log with modified verbosity.